Bar Mitzvah Spotlight

 Sometimes people overlook the power of beautiful linens and the overall effect they can have on a party!

-Hi Tech also designed this fun cascading royal blue and orange candle lighting display that paired well with my idea to spell out my son’s name using ceramic dishes filled with coordinating chocolate covered candies!
+Hi Tech also designed this fun cascading royal blue and orange candle lighting display that paired well with my idea to spell out my son’s name using ceramic dishes filled with coordinating chocolate candies!

 It’s always awesome when you can find a way to repurpose some of your décor pieces throughout your party.